josehenriqueroveda/josehenriqueroveda/README.md

 Hey there 👋,

-Passionate about Data Science, Business Intelligence, Agrobusiness and R.
+Passionate about Data Science, Analytics, Business Intelligence, Agrobusiness and Julia/R.

 I am graduated in Analysis and Systems Development (Precision Agriculture as extra subject).
 Twice awarded: as best undergraduate student and outstanding undergraduate final project award.